 Here’s a brief synopsis: John graduated from high school in 1939 in the village of Ravena, New York.
 He enlisted and trained as a fighter-bomber pilot on the P-47 Thunderbolt, and was assigned to the 350th Fighter Squadron with the Eighth Air Force.

 After the war John Zolner returned to his home town and worked as a manufacturing supervisor for a brickyard, and a mechanic.
-His widow and four children are still living, and I’m now trying to put the two families in touch with each other.
+His widow and four children are still living.

 God bless the Scheffer family, and all the other civilians who risked their lives to resist the tyranny of the Nazis.

-Two more stories on my website about the fate of the Jewish people during the Second World War can be found here:
+Read two more stories about the fate of the Jewish people during World War Two here:

 Thank you for reading this post.
 Don't forget to subscribe!